Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

 \textbf{Results on RGB videos.} We present the results on Avenue and ShanghaiTech in Table~\ref{table:VideoAnomaly}.
 As for the image anomaly detection experiments, we compare the results of the underlying models before and after adding SSPCAB \cite{Ristea-CVPR-2022} and SSMCTB, respectively.
-For the method of Liu \etal~\cite{Liu-CVPR-2018}, both SSPCAB and SSMCTB lead to performance improvements, but the gains brought by SSMCTB are generally higher than those brought by SSPCAB.
-Since the method of Park \etal~\cite{Park-CVPR-2020} is only capable of detecting anomalies at the frame level, we only report its frame-level micro and macro AUC scores.
-On Avenue, SSMCTB leads to higher gains in terms of the micro AUC (from $82.8\%$ to $86.4\%$), while SSPCAB leads to a higher macro AUC (from $86.8\%$ to $88.6\%$).
+For the method of Liu \etal~\cite{Liu-CVPR-2018}, both SSPCAB and SSMCTB lead to performance improvements, but the gains brought by SSMCTB are always higher than those brought by SSPCAB.
+Since the methods of He \etal~\cite{He-CVPR-2022} and Park \etal~\cite{Park-CVPR-2020} are only capable of detecting anomalies at the frame level, we only report their frame-level micro and macro AUC scores.
+The vanilla masked auto-encoder obtains competitive results on both Avenue and ShanghaiTech.
+On Avenue, SSMCTB brings higher gains to the masked auto-encoder than SSPCAB.
+On ShanghaiTech, SSMCTB is better than SSPCAB in terms of the micro AUC, but SSPCAB exhibits higher macro AUC gains.
+In summary, both SSMCTB and SSPCAB improve the masked auto-encoder, with SSMCTB having the upper hand.
+Considering the results of Park \etal~\cite{Park-CVPR-2020} on Avenue, SSMCTB leads to higher gains in terms of the micro AUC (from $82.8\%$ to $87.0\%$), while SSPCAB leads to a higher macro AUC (from $86.8\%$ to $88.6\%$).
 On ShanghaiTech, we observe higher gains after adding SSMCTB rather than SSPCAB.
 Moving on to the object-centric models of Liu \etal~\cite{Liu-ICCV-2021} and Georgescu \etal~\cite{Georgescu-TPAMI-2021}, we observe that the top gains are mainly shared between SSPCAB and SSMCTB.
+However, for the object-centric transformer of Wang \etal~\cite{Wang-ICDM-2022}, SSMCTB yields higher gains than SSPCAB.

 When integrating our 3D SSMCTB into the 3D architecture presented in \cite{Barbalau-ARXIV-2022}, we observe performance improvements according to most metrics.
-Overall, SSMCTB leads to the highest performance levels on Avenue for three metrics, namely the micro AUC ($93.2\%$), the macro AUC ($93.6\%$) and the RBDC ($66.04\%$).
+Overall, SSMCTB leads to the highest performance levels on Avenue for three metrics, namely the micro AUC ($93.2\%$), the macro AUC ($93.9\%$) and the RBDC ($66.04\%$).
 At the same time, SSPCAB attains the highest TBDC score ($89.28\%$) on Avenue.
 On ShanghaiTech, it appears that the best scores are obtained by adding the 3D SSMCTB into the underlying model of B\u{a}rb\u{a}l\u{a}u \etal~\cite{Barbalau-ARXIV-2022}, since our 3D SSMCTB brings performance gains for three metrics.